 Trinity Commons Knowledge Bites

-Trinity Commons Knowledge Bites offer accessible and engaging conversations and learning opportunities for all ages on a range of topics, such as immigration, education, mindfulness, and healthy aging.
-Join us for these one hour webinars.
-And, share your interests with us for future programs.
-For questions, email Damali Lewis at firstname.lastname@example.org
+Trinity Commons Knowledge Bites offer accessible and engaging conversations and learning opportunities through one-hour webinars for all ages on a range of topics, such as immigration, education, mindfulness, and well-being.
+You can join us in upcoming sessions by checking here often.
+And, you can share your interests with us for future sessions or ask questions about the offerings by emailing Damali Lewis at firstname.lastname@example.org

 - Events are free.
 Registration is open and rolling.